joergenb/docs/_docs/idporten/oidc/oidc_auth_fullmakt.md

 participant B as Bruker
 participant C as Tjeneste
 participant A as ID-porten
-participant S as Najonal Fullmaktsløsning
+participant S as Nasjonal Fullmaktsløsning

 B->>C: Klikker "login" på tjeneste
 C-->>A: /authorize (redirect)